 - Reduction of account transfers: 2FA reduces the risk of account takeovers, as it is not enough to just know the password.

-Disadvantages of 2FA:
+Disadvantages of two-factor authentication:

 - User friendliness: Some users may find the additional authentication level inconvenient.